Christiansfeld - part of UNESCO World Heritage

 The layout of the town

-The town’s layout follows the Church of the Brethren’s recipe, starting from the church with two parallel main streets, one on each side.
-The town’s coherent architecture is because it was founded on bare ground and built over a short period between 1773 and 1812.
+The city's ground plan follows the Church of the Brethren's recipe, where the plan starts from the church with two parallel main streets.
+One on each side.
 Christiansfeld is today a well-preserved cultural gem.
-In 2015, Christiansfeld achieved UNESCO World Heritage status as the 7th site in Denmark.
+In 2015, Christiansfeld managed to get on UNESCO's world heritage list.

 Denmark’s only Brethren Church

 Christiansfeld is home to the only Brethren church in Denmark.
-Every Sunday, there is a church service, and everyone is welcome.
-The church hall is the largest in Denmark without supporting columns and can accommodate up to 1000 guests.
-It’s kept quite simple.
-The lines are clean, and almost everything is white with sand-strewn floors.
+Every Sunday there is a service, and everyone is most welcome.
+The church hall is the largest in Denmark without supporting columns and can accommodate up to 1,000 guests.
+It is kept quite simple.
+Here are clean lines and almost everything is kept in white with sand-strewn floors.
 The beautiful hand-forged chandeliers date from 1777.

 Equipped with a mobile phone, you can explore the town and get many good stories and surprises along the way.
 Ask for the Wayfinder in the museum shop.

-The town square is located by Brødremenighedens Hotel and is named after Johannes Prætorius, who was the first priest of the Church of the Brethren in Christiansfeld.
+The town's square is located by the Brethren's Hotel and is named after Johannes Prætorius, who was the first Brethren priest in Christiansfeld.

-Prætorius Torv is an atmospheric square with cafés and restaurants that, together with the rest of the town, create a unique and charming experience.
-Both for you as a tourist and for locals.
+Prætorius Torv is an atmospheric spot with cafés and restaurants, which, together with the rest of the city, provides a very special and extremely charming experience.
+Both for guests and for locals.

-Prætorius Torv is also the setting for the Christiansfeld Wine Festival every year, as well as markets, crafts day and much more.
+Prætorius Torv also forms the setting for the Christiansfeld Wine Festival every year.

 Prætorius Torv